 Please be aware that some organic materials in your collection, like taxidermied specimens, may be hazardous.
 Find more information about those objects in the “Hazardous Materials” section, and consult a professional if you have any concerns about hazardous objects.

 The National Park Service offers a useful 3-page guide to preventive conservation of your organic materials.
-The State Historical Society of Iowa has also compiled a PDF with a wide range of resources about different kinds of organic objects.

-The Smithsonian Museum Conservation Institute has a page on The Care and Handling of Ivory Objects.
-For more on ivory, watch this video, where you can hear the Chief Curator of the Field Museum discuss how you should care for and document ivory if you find it in your collection in accordance with the international laws and regulations in place as of 2007.
+The Smithsonian Museum Conservation Institute has a page on the care and handling of ivory objects.
+For more on ivory, watch this video where you can hear the Chief Curator of the Field Museum discuss how you should care for and document ivory if you find it in your collection in accordance with the international laws and regulations in place as of 2007.

 The Canadian Conservation Institute published this guide to caring for the ivory, bone, horn, and antler in your collections.